peytoncordero/DRI25/text-analysis.md

 What do we need the code to do?
 <Secret>
-1.Create new list.
+Create new list.

-2.In each element (in our case, it is each word) of the original corpus object, we ask, **True or False**,
+In each element (in our case, it is each word) of the original corpus object, we ask, **True or False**,
- * 2a.If True, we want to convert it to lower case
+ * If True, we want to convert it to lower case
- * 2b.If False, ignore it
+ * If False, ignore it
-3.Take this new lower case object and add it to our list
+Take this new lower case object and add it to our list

 </Secret>